To many people, setting up and stocking a new tank can bring a sense of enjoyment and fulfillment as you watch it progress.

 Allow up to 6 weeks for the aquarium to complete the nitrogen cycle.

-This allows for the development and growth of beneficial bacteria which aid in converting ammonia and nitrites which can kill fish you would place in the tank.
+This allows for the development and growth of beneficial bacteria which aid in converting ammonia and nitrites which can kill any fish you place in the tank.

 Step 7: Choosing and Adding Fish